UCL-ARC/python-tooling/CONTRIBUTING.md

 We will probably be slow to approve new tool suggestions (since we'll probably want to discuss them first) but don't let that put you off creating an issue!

-Any controversial changes should be approved by at least two reviewers who are members or associate members of ARC.
-Pull-request authors are trusted to add two reviewers to anything that they think might be controversial.
+Any opinion changes should be approved by at least two reviewers who are members or associate members of ARC.
+Pull-request authors are trusted to add two reviewers to anything that they think might be opinionated.
 If a reviewer adds a second reviewer, please wait for both to approve before merging.

 ## Development workflow